Lettings policy

 Mutual exchange – an exchange of properties between social housing tenants with the consent of their landlord.

-Nomination – the rehousing by a Registered Provider of a customer in Band A or Band B of the Leeds Homes Register, or a customer eligible for a direct letting.
+Nomination – the rehousing by a registered provider of a customer in Band A or Band B of the Leeds Homes Register, or a customer eligible for a direct letting.

 Reasonable preference – the Housing Act 1996 (as amended) requires that a local authority gives reasonable preference for categories of customers due to property conditions, medical, social or hardship reasons.